GitLeeRepo/C_ProgrammingNotes/C_ProgrammingNotes.md

 1. Number proceeding the type placeholder specifies the output length
 2. Leading zero as in "%05d" or %09lu" will print leading zeros
-3. For floats the decimal number preceeding the type specfies how many digits before and after the decimal point
+3. For floats the decimal number preceeding the type specifies how many digits before and after the decimal point
 4. the x/X prints the number as an exponent.
 The lower case 'x' prints a lower case letter 'x' in the hex number, and an upper case 'X' prints and uppercase letter 'X' in the hex number.
 5. the g/G types will either print as a decimal number or as an exponent depending on the size.
 The lower case 'g' prints a lower case letter 'e' in the exponent, and an upper case 'G' prints and uppercase letter 'E' in the exponent.
 6. the e/E prints the number as an exponent.
 The lower case 'e' prints a lower case letter 'e' in the exponent, and an upper case 'E' prints and uppercase letter 'E' in the exponent.
-7. Be aware that for character formats it will try to print the ASCII equivellent to the numeric value, many of which are non-printable characters.
+7. Be aware that for character formats it will try to print the ASCII equivalent to the numeric value, many of which are non-printable characters.
 This is intended for printable ASCII characters (A-Z, a-z, 0-9, punctuation, etc.)
 8. This character string example shows a negative **-10s**, which will cause the string to be left justified, rather than the default right justified.